polterguy/polterguy.github.io/tutorials/extending-hyperlambda/index.md

 its first URL segment.
 This allows you to combine traditional C#, MVC, or Web APIs with Magic, utilizing the best from both worlds.
-Feel free to add any amount of Razor pages, Views, Controllers, etc, to your Magic apps, as you see fit.
+Feel free to add any amount of Razor pages, Views, Controllers, etc, to your Magic apps.
 However, this is beyond the scope of this documentation.
 You might have to fiddle with your `Startup` class though, if you choose this path.